mtremsal/fly-machines-proxy-demo/README.md

 In all cases:

-1. **Low-latency** for users anywhere in the world is essential to a compelling user experience, implying a deployment across tens of regions.
+1. **Low-latency** is essential to a compelling user experience, implying a deployment across tens of regions globally.
 2. **Performant and scalable** compute is needed to process a high volume of concurrent inputs.
 3. The service requires **strong consistency** to resolve inputs into a single source of truth before displaying it back to users.

 Historically, these requirements have often resulted in difficult tradeoffs: _global, performant, strongly consistent -- pick 2_.

 A potential approach could be to build such a service on top of a CDN's edge offerings.
 Maybe something like [Cloudflare Workers](https://developers.cloudflare.com/workers/) for globally distributed compute, connections over [WebSockets](https://developers.cloudflare.com/workers/runtime-apis/websockets/) for real-time low-latency communications, and updating [Durable Objects](https://developers.cloudflare.com/workers/learning/using-durable-objects) to sync state across parallel executions.
-In fact, the [release announcement](https://blog.cloudflare.com/introducing-workers-durable-objects/) for durable objects specifically calls similar use cases as their intended target.
+In fact, the [release announcement](https://blog.cloudflare.com/introducing-workers-durable-objects/) for durable objects specifically mentions similar use cases as their intended target.

 Still, for an average engineer such as yours truly, this isn't exactly a walk in the park.
 We have to learn the specific APIs and idiosyncrasies of a given vendor.
 We can't easily test our code locally because a lot of the complexity comes from the interplay of various serverless offerings.
 We're strongly nudged towards the javascript / typescript / Wasm ecosystem rather than our runtime or framework of choice.